 The Company estimates in the U.S. and Europe that over 10,000 children with solid tumors are treated with platinum agents.
 The vast majority of these newly diagnosed tumors are localized and classified as low to intermediate risk in nature.
 These localized cancers may have overall survival rates of greater than 80%, further emphasizing the importance of quality of life after treatment.
 The incidence of hearing loss in these children depends upon the dose and duration of chemotherapy, and many of these children require lifelong hearing aids.
 There is currently no established preventive agent for this hearing loss and only expensive, technically difficult and sub-optimal cochlear (inner ear) implants have been shown to provide some benefit.
-Infants and young children at critical stages of development lack speech language development and literacy, and older children and adolescents lack social-emotional development and educational achievement.
+Infants and young children at critical stages of development lack speech language development and literacy, and older children and adolescents lack speech language development and educational achievement.

 We initiated our rolling New Drug Application (NDA) for PEDMARKTM for the prevention of ototoxicity induced by cisplatin chemotherapy patients 1 month to < 18 years of age with localized, non-metastatic, solid tumors in December 2018.
 Fennec announced that it has submitted full completion of the NDA in February 2020.
-On April 13, 2020 Fennec announced that the U.S. Food and Drug Administration ("FDA") had accepted for filing and granted Priority Review for Fennec's New Drug Application for PEDMARK.The FDA set a Prescription Drug Fee Act (PDUFA) target action date of August 10, 2020 for the completion of the FDA's review.
+On April 13, 2020 Fennec announced that the U.S. Food and Drug Administration ("FDA") had accepted for filing and granted Priority Review for Fennec's New Drug Application for PEDMARK.
+The FDA set a Prescription Drug Fee Act (PDUFA) target action date of August 10, 2020 for the completion of the FDA's review.
+On August 10, 2020 the Company announced that it received a Complete Response Letter (CRL) from the FDA regarding its NDA for PEDMARK.
+Further, subsequent to the CRL the Company is pleased with the recent constructive and collaborative Type A meeting with the FDA and plans to work closely with the third-party drug manufacturer and the FDA to fully address the CRL and plans to resubmit the NDA for PEDMARKTM as quickly as possible.
+Importantly, no clinical safety or efficacy issues were identified during the review and there is no requirement for further clinical data.

 In March 2018, PEDMARKTM received Breakthrough Therapy and Fast Track designations from the FDA.
 Further, PEDMARKTM has received Orphan Drug Designation in the US in this setting.
-The Company is targeting potential commercial launch of PEDMARKTM in the U.S. in the second half of 2020.